Management and Technology (TUM-BWL)

 Information on Degree Program

-Many companies today are looking for managers with a background in engineering or natural sciences.
+Many companies today are looking for managers with a background in engineering – natural or life sciences.
 They need passionate individuals who combine entrepreneurial skills and a detailed knowledge of business with a solid understanding of innovation and technology.
 Our Bachelor in Management & Technology (TUM-BWL) gives you the interdisciplinary focus you need, putting you at a distinct advantage when it comes to shaping your career.

 For a comprehensive description of the program, please refer to the degree program documentation: